xrdocs/cnbng/_tutorials/inception-server-deployment-guide.md

 </pre>
 </div>

 - Run the deploy command as shown below.
-External-ip is the IP address of the management interface, we will be accessing the CLI and Netconf interface to SMI Cluster Deployer using this IP.
+External-ip is the IP address from K8s Network configured on Inception VM.
 It will be used to host your ISO and your offline file tars to be downloaded to the remote hosts

 <div class="highlighter-rouge">
 <pre class="highlight">